Accounting for multiplicity in machine learning benchmark performance: Multiple classifiers and biased state-of-the-art estimation

-The upper limit of the $(1\text{-}\alpha)$ CI of $\maxtheta$ is $0.9213$, displayed on the horizontal axis in Fig.~\ref{fig:multi_ci}, denoted as $\theta^m_{1\text{-}\alpha/2}$.
-We have $E(\maxtheta)=0.9173$, calculated from Eq.~\ref{eq:pmf}, also displayed on the horizontal axis in Fig.~\ref{fig:multi_ci}. } The probability of the new classifier beating the upper limit of the sample maximum CI is very low: $P(\hat{\theta}_{m+1} \geq \theta^m_{1\text{-}\alpha/2}) = 0.02$, illustrated by the darker green area in Fig.~\ref{fig:multi_ci}.
-Similarly, $P(\hat{\theta}_{m+1} \geq E(\maxtheta)) = 0.10$ seen as the entire green area in Fig.~\ref{fig:multi_ci}.
+The probability of the new and better classifier beating the ensemble of worse classifiers is low: $P(\hat{\theta}_{m+1} \geq \text{E}\maxtheta) = 0.10$, displayed as the green areas under the red curve.
 This means that by using the sample maximum as an estimator for SOTA, we can expect that 9 out of 10 classifiers that are significantly better will still be naively considered worse.